Formyltetrahydrofolate dehydrogenase

-The 3 substrates of this enzyme are 10-formyltetrahydrofolate, NADP^{+}, and H_{2}O, whereas its 4 products are tetrahydrofolate, CO_{2}, NADPH, and H^{+}.
+The three substrates of this enzyme are 10-formyltetrahydrofolate, oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}), and water.
+Its products are tetrahydrofolic acid, carbon dioxide, reduced NADPH, and a proton.

 This enzyme belongs to the family of oxidoreductases, to be specific those acting on the CH-NH group of donors with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is 10-formyltetrahydrofolate:NADP+ oxidoreductase.
 Other names in common use include 10-formyl tetrahydrofolate:NADP oxidoreductase, 10-formyl-H2PtGlu:NADP oxidoreductase, 10-formyl-H4folate dehydrogenase, N10-formyltetrahydrofolate dehydrogenase, and 10-formyltetrahydrofolate dehydrogenase.
 This enzyme participates in one carbon pool by folate.